OpenTracing vs. OpenTelemetry

 The purpose of both monitoring and observability is to find issues in an application.
 However, monitoring aims to capture already known issues and display them on a dashboard to understand their root cause and the time they occurred.

-On the other hand, observability takes a low-level approach where developers debug the code to understand the internal state of an application.
+On the other hand, observability takes a much low-level approach where developers debug the code to understand the internal state of an application.
 Thus, observability is the latest evolution of application monitoring that helps detect unknown issues.

 Three pillars facilitate observability.
 They are logs, metrics, and traces.